endless-sky/endless-sky-wiki/CreatingMinables.md

 	explode <effect> <count#>
 ```

-Minable asteroids are asteroids which are capable of being destroyed, and orbit around the system center instead of traveling in a single direction like normal, indestructible asteroids.
+Minable asteroids are asteroids that are capable of being destroyed, and orbit around the system center instead of traveling in a single direction like normal, indestructible asteroids.
 Once destroyed, these asteroids will drop outfits that can be picked up.

 ```html
 minable <name>